 All my flutes are stamped with my maker's mark or hanko.
 I fill my stamp with a natural mineral I find on walks in the hills.
 It is a red ochre mineral, soft in texture.

-I am honored and deeply grateful to have such an amazing teacher.
-There are no words in the English language is convey my gratitude to Monty.
-He is and has been an amazing teacher for me, not only in the realms of flute making but in his demeanor, his character, his humor, wisdom, kindness, and being.
+I am honored and deeply grateful to have had such an amazing teacher.
+There are no words to convey my gratitude to Monty.
+He is and has been an amazing teacher for me, not only in the realms of flute making but in his demeanor and character.